Emily Olivon

 Longwood University where she majored in Psychology and Social

-and emotional development, emotion regulation, and early
+development, emotion regulation, and early interventions for

-interventions for children experiencing developmental delays
+children experiencing developmental delays particularly in the

-particularly in the school environment.
+school environment.

 Liz Berke

-special education, student-teacher relationships, and public policy.
+education, student-teacher relationships, and public policy.

 Rebecca Ullrich